-5 Discussion

-In the previous two sections, we discussed aspects of IFS, our filesystem proxy.
-In this section, we discuss how the other components of SEE fit together, including the components that support restriction, network level redirection, and user interface.
-Implementing Restriction at System Call Layer.
-The actions of SEE processes are regulated by a kernel-resident policy enforcement engine that operates using system call interposition.
+5.1 Implementing Restriction at System Call Layer

+The actions of SEE processes are regulated by a policy enforcement engine that operates using system call interposition.
 This enforcement engine generally enforces the following policies in order to realize SEEs:

-- File accesses.
+- -File accesses.
 Ensure that SEE processes can access only the files within the IFS.
-Access to device special files are not allowed, except for "harmless" devices like tty's and /dev/null. - Network access.
+Access to device special files are not allowed, except for harmless devices like tty's and /dev/null. - -Network access.
 Network accesses for which an explicit (static) redirection has been set up are allowed.
 The redirection may be to another process that executes within a different SEE, or to an intelligent proxy for a network service.
-(Note that network file access operations do not fall in this category they are treated as file operations.) - Interprocess communication (IPC).
-IPC operations are allowed among the processes within the same SEE.
-However, no IPC may take place between SEE and non-SEE processes.
-An exception to this rule is currently made for X-server access.
-(To be safe, we should restrict X-server accesses made by SEE applications so that they don't interfere with X-operations made by non-SEE applications.
-However, our implementation does not currently have the ability to enforce policies at the level of X-requests.) - Signals and process control.
-A number of operations related to process control, such as sending of signals, are restricted so that a process inside an SEE cannot interfere with the operation of outside processes. - Miscellaneous "safe" operations.
+(Note that network file access operations do not fall in this category-they are treated as file operations.)

+- -Interprocess communication (IPC).
+IPCs are not allowed to prevent an SEE process from affecting host processes. - -Signals and process control.
+A number of operations related to process control, such as sending of signals, are restricted so that a process inside an SEE cannot interfere with the operation of outside processes. - -Miscellaneous safe operations.
 Most system calls that query system state (timers and clocks, file system statistics, memory usage, etc.) are permitted within the SEE.
-In addition, operations that modify process-specific resources such as timers are also permitted. - Privileged operations.
+In addition, operations that modify process-specific resources such as timers are also permitted. - -Privileged operations.
 A number of privileged operations, such as mounting file systems, changing process scheduling algorithms, setting system time, and loading/unloading modules are not permitted within SEE.

 Note that the exact set of rules mentioned above may not suit all applications.
 For instance, one may want to disallow all network accesses for an untrusted application, but may be willing to allow some accesses (e.g, DNS and WWW) for applications that are more trusted.
-To support such customization, we use a high-level, expressive policy specification language called BMSL [29, 34] in our implementation.
+To support such customization, we use a high-level, expressive policy specification language called BMSL [Sekar and Uppuluri 1999; Uppuluri 2003] in our implementation.
 This language enables convenient specification of policies that can be based on system call names as well as arguments.
-The kinds of policies that can be expressed include simple access control policies, as well as policies that depend on history of past accesses and/or resource usage.
+The kinds of policies that can be expressed include simple accesses and/or resource usage.
 In addition, the language allows response actions to be launched when policies are violated.
-For instance, it can be specified that if a process tries to open a file f, then it should be redirected to open another file f'.
+For instance, it can be specified that if a process tries to open a file f, then the request should be redirected to open another file f'.
 Efficient enforcement engines are generated by a compiler from these policy specifications.
-More details about this language and its compiler can be found in [34].
+More details about this language and its compiler can be found in Uppuluri [2003].